 Most patients are successful candidates for dental implants.
 Dental implants can be done any time after adolescence or when bone growth is complete.
 Certain medical conditions, such as active diabetes, cancer or periodontal disease, may require additional treatment before the implant procedure can be performed.

-Dental Implants provide the solution for tooth loss that is permanent and carefree.
-Whether you are missing one tooth or multiple teeth dental implants resolves the embarrassment of an unattractive smile while promoting long-term oral health.
-Are you a candidate for dental implants?
+Dental implants provide the solution for tooth loss that is permanent and carefree.
+Whether you are missing one tooth or multiple teeth, dental implants resolve the embarrassment of an unattractive smile while promoting long-term oral health.

-The best way to think of a dental implants are as artificial tooth roots.
-We use those artificial roots as the foundation so we can place a single tooth, multiple teeth or to stabilize dentures.
-There are commonly three parts to what is described as an implant – the implant device itself (which is inserted directly into the bone); the abutment – the piece that connects the implant device to the third part – the overlying crown or dentures.
+Think of dental implants as artificial tooth roots.
+Dentists use those artificial roots as the foundation so they can place a single tooth, multiple teeth or stabilize dentures.
+There are commonly three parts to what is described as an implant.
+These parts are the implant device itself (which is inserted directly into the bone), abutment (the piece that connects the implant device to the third part) and the crown or dentures.

 Your actual dental implant surgery is done by our partnering oral surgeon.
-Local anesthesia is usually adequate for these out-patient procedures but various other forms of patient sedation (such as nitrous oxide, and oral/or intravenous sedation) may also be used.
-As a certified doctor of conscious sedation, Dr. Zelby is licensed to provide effective medications to make every dental procedure comfortable.
-Many patients sleep through the procedure, which usually last under one hour.
+Local anesthesia is usually adequate for these out-patient procedures, but various other forms of patient sedation (such as nitrous oxide and oral/or intravenous sedation) may also be used.
+Many patients sleep through the procedure, which usually lasts under one hour.

-At this second stage, the surgeon checks the implant for its successful integration and connects some form of post which penetrates through the gum into the mouth.
+At this second stage, the surgeon checks the implant for its successful integration.
+They then will connect some form of post that penetrates through the gum into the mouth.
 This post is called the abutment.
 Abutments come in many forms and can be stock-manufactured or custom-molded by your dentist and a laboratory.
-The gum is allowed to heal around the abutment and form a cuff or collar through which the dentist has access to the implant when preparing the final restorative stage of placing the prosthetic tooth or teeth.
+The gum is allowed to heal around the abutment and form a cuff or collar.
+This is through which the dentist has access to the implant when preparing the final restorative stage of placing the prosthetic tooth or teeth.

-Many patients researching dental implants have heard of such phrases as, “Teeth in a Day.”
-While those procedures are commonly used, the success depends on many factors of the patients preexisting conditions and may not be suitable for you.
-Your dentist will help explain both procedures and determine which will give you the greatest percentages for a lifetime dental implant with few complications and problems.
+Many patients researching dental implants have heard of such phrases as, “Teeth in a day.”
+While those procedures are commonly used, the success depends on many factors, including the patient’s preexisting conditions.
+Your dentist will help explain both procedures and determine which one will give you the greatest percentage for a lifetime dental implant with few complications and problems.

-While a tooth supported bridge is a reasonable choice, it does have some significant disadvantages over a Dental Implant.
-For example with a three unit bridge your dentist must grind off the enamel of the two adjacent teeth in order to cement the bridge in place.
+While a tooth supported bridge is a reasonable choice, it does have some significant disadvantages over a dental implant.
+For example, with a three unit bridge, your dentist must grind off the enamel of the two adjacent teeth to cement the bridge in place.
 This process can lead to decay of those teeth.
 In addition, human bone needs force applied against it in order to stay healthy and in place.
-With a three unit bridge the missing tooth is replaced with a “floating” tooth suspended between two crowns.
-This is called a Pontic.
-Because the Pontic does not apply force on the bone, the bone melts away over time.
-This can lead to destabilization of the adjacent teeth, hygiene issues, and cosmetic challenges.
+With a three unit bridge, the missing tooth is replaced with a “floating” tooth suspended between two crowns.
+This is called a pontic.
+Because the pontic does not apply force on the bone, the bone melts away over time.
+This can lead to destabilization of the adjacent teeth, hygiene issues and cosmetic challenges.

 In contrast, an implant recreates the natural anatomy and applies force to the bone.
 This keeps the bone healthy and in place.
 It also allows your dental implant specialist the ability to leave the adjacent teeth alone.

-Lastly, research indicates that most tooth supported bridges fail with in fifteen years, often even sooner then that.
-While most implants, when integrated, last a lifetime.
-When you consider the “Lifetime Value”, lack of bone loss, cosmetic look, and not having to grind down healthy adjacent teeth, the choice most people make is to have the Dental Implant.
+Research indicates that most tooth supported bridges fail within fifteen years, often even sooner than that.
+While most implants, when integrated, can last a lifetime.
+When you consider the lifetime value, lack of bone loss, cosmetic look and not having to grind down healthy adjacent teeth, the choice most people make is to have the dental implant.

 There are two other choices a patient can make.
-One is a removable bridge this is not a very attractive choice.
-Most Dentists only use it for temporary reasons.
-The only advantage it has is price.
-Two is a Maryland Bridge or Resin Bonded.
+One is a removable bridge, but this is not a very attractive choice.
+Most dentists only use it for temporary reasons.
+The only advantage it has is the price.
+The second choice is a Maryland bridge or resin bond.
 This solution does leave the adjacent teeth alone, but these often fail and have to be re-bonded over and over again.
 They also do not address the bone loss problem.